-In a 2016 study of 2,767 small business 401(k) plans, we found 66% permit participants to make after-tax Roth 401(k) deferrals to their personal account.
+In a 2016 study of 2,767 small business 401(k) plans, we found 66% permit participants to make after-tax Roth 401(k) contributions to their personal account.
 I think it’s safe to assume this high plan adoption rate is due to participant demand.

-Why do 401(k) participants like Roth 401(k) deferrals?
+Why do 401(k) participants like Roth contributions?
 They offer a tax-free nest egg at retirement.
-To earn this benefit, participants pay taxes on Roth 401(k) deferrals in the year they are made – at personal income tax rates.
-This is different than traditional 401(k) deferrals, which are tax-deductible in the year they are made - and then tax-deferred until withdrawal.
+To earn this benefit, participants pay taxes on Roth contributions in the year they are made – at personal income tax rates.
+This is different than traditional 401(k) salary deferrals, which are tax-deductible in the year they are made - and then tax-deferred until withdrawal.

-While Roth 401(k) deferrals are popular, they are not for everybody.
-Because they are taxed upfront, participants are often forced to defer less - reducing the earnings power of their deferrals over time.
-Further, participants that expect lower tax rates in retirement are probably better off making traditional (tax-deferred) 401(k) deferrals.
+While Roth 401(k) contributions are popular, they are not for everybody.
+Because they are taxed upfront, participants are often forced to contribute less - reducing the earnings power over time.
+Further, participants that expect lower tax rates in retirement are probably better off making traditional pre-tax salary deferrals.

-If you are a 401(k) fiduciary, I think now is a great time to consider adding Roth 401(k) deferrals to your plan.
-The new White House administration and Congress have both indicated a desire to cut personal income tax rates.
-If that happens, Roth 401(k) deferrals will be more affordable than ever.
-You can use this FAQ to help decide if these contributions are right for your plan.
+If you are a 401(k) fiduciary, I think now is a great time to consider adding Roth 401(k) contributions to your plan.
+Personal income tax rates at historic lows, making Roth contributions more affordable than ever.
+You can use this FAQ to help decide if Roth contributions are right for your plan.

-Generally, 401(k) participants that expect their tax rate to be higher in retirement than it is today are the best candidates for Roth 401(k) deferrals.
+Generally, 401(k) participants that expect their tax rate to be higher in retirement than it is today are the best candidates for Roth contributions.
 The ideal candidate is a young worker that expects their income to climb throughout their career and a large – otherwise taxable – nest egg at retirement.

-However, high earners with taxable investments can also benefit from Roth 401(k) deferrals.
+However, high earners with taxable investments can also benefit from Roth contributions.
 Unlike Roth IRA contributions, they have no income restrictions.
 That means high earners can build a large tax-free account over time to hedge against their taxable investments.

 That said, nobody has a crystal ball regarding future tax rates.
-401(k) participants at all income levels choose to make Roth 401(k) deferrals to reduce their taxable income in retirement.
+401(k) participants at all income levels choose to make Roth contributions to reduce their taxable income in retirement.